jclif/serinette/README.md

 ## Installation

-Wow, what helpful installation instructions.

 ```
-gem install yada-yada-dont-actually-run-this-please
+gem install serinette
 ```

 ## Basic Usage

-We're not quite there yet.
-Get off my back, brah.
-It'll work something like this though:
+We're not quite there yet, butit'll work something like this:

 ```
 serinette orchestrate
 ```

-Alternatively you can pass serinette a list of amazing flags and arguments and stuff (you can't)
+Alternatively you can pass serinette a list of amazing flags and arguments and stuff (you can't yet)

 ```
-serinette orchestrate --wow -f me
+serinette orchestrate --wow such --options
 ```

-For more details check the available command-line options (none of these work at all, please just go away):
+For more details check the available command-line options (none of these work):

 ```
 serinette -h